ghuleomkar/Apna-Video-Call/README.md

-# 📞 Zoom-Inspired Real-Time Video Conferencing Platform
+# 📞 NexMeet – Real-Time Video Conferencing Platform

-A scalable real-time video conferencing web application that enables seamless peer-to-peer audio and video communication.
+A real-time video conferencing web application that enables seamless peer-to-peer audio and video communication.
 Built using **WebRTC**, **Socket.io**, **Node.js**, and **Express**, this platform allows users to instantly create or join meeting rooms and collaborate with low-latency media streaming.

 👉 Designed with a focus on performance, reliability, and real-world communication architecture.